kiniry/objective-c/s093042/assignment5/README.md

 Translation to an Objective-C API
 ------------------------------------------
-The port of the Java API is very straight forward since most of the language constructs are the same.
-But there are some subtle differences, e.g. ...
+The port of the API is very straight forward since most of the language constructs are the same.
+But there are some differences.
+With regard to the design: the ported version is a combination of the Java and C# API.
+With regard to the method signatures: these have been changed a slightly so that the "look and feel" of them comply with the coding and naming conventions of Objective-C.

 Implementation
 --------------